 Regular reseeding holds the key to unlocking higher production in poor-performing fields.
 With the average reseed costing around €700/ha, a return on investment can be seen within two years.

 Reseeding provides the opportunity to select grass varieties which suit your farm type and production system and allows you to use the latest advances in grass genetics.
 These newest varieties can offer many benefits including a 25% increase in N responsivity, faster regrowth, and increased feeding quality.

 Reseeding with grass varieties offering higher levels of growth during the spring can help manage high demand at this crucial time.
 Ensuring plenty of high-quality grass throughout the year also helps improve milk solids and maximise milk price.

 Aim to reseed 10-15% of your farm every year.
 Base your decisions about which fields to reseed on regular farm walks and assessment of recent grass performance.
 By understanding the productivity of each field, you can work out which could benefit most from reseeding.
 Look out for fields not responding well to nitrogen or producing lower-quality silage and with a longer rotation time.
 High levels of weeds or unproductive grasses could also indicate it’s time for a reseed.

-Deciding when to reseed is largely influenced by the weather and grass supply on farm.
+Deciding when to reseed is largely influenced by the weather and grass supply on the farm.
 For most, a spring reseed provides the greatest window of opportunity for establishment and control of post-emergence weeds.
 However, some areas of the country may find spring reseeding a challenge due to dry conditions over the summer.

 A well-timed spring reseed can help spring block-calving herds meet periods of high grass demand in early spring.
 Ideally, take two grazing rotations prior to reseeding, to minimise time out of production.